Browse by Medical Category

 Go To Programs

-Dr. Pandharipande is an Assistant Professor of Radiology at Harvard Medical School, an Assistant Radiologist in Abdominal Imaging at Massachusetts General Hospital, and a Senior Scientist at the MGH Institute for Technology Assessment.
+Dr. Pandharipande is an Associate Professor of Radiology at Harvard Medical School, a Radiologist in Abdominal Imaging at Massachusetts General Hospital, and the Director of the MGH Institute for Technology Assessment.
 She is a graduate of Cornell University (BA), Cornell University Medical College (MD), and the Harvard School of Public Health (MPH).
 She completed her residency in diagnostic radiology at NYU, and an NCI-sponsored fellowship in cancer outcomes research and abdominal imaging at MGH.
-Dr. Pandharipande's career goal is to improve cancer outcomes by defining the best roles for imaging-based technologies in the care of cancer patients.
-She is currently the Principal Investigator of an NIH/NCI K07 Award in which she is evaluating the cost-effectiveness of imaging-guided RF ablation for kidney tumors.
+Dr. Pandharipande's research is centered in imaging, decision science, disease modeling, and cost-effectiveness analysis, with a primary focus in cancer outcomes.
 Dr. Pandharipande is also clinically active within the Abdominal Imaging Division at MGH, where she interprets imaging studies and trains residents and fellows.